Configuration Profiles Homepage on the ZeroLock® Management Console

 Edit an Existing Configuration Profile

 If you need to make changes to a saved profile, the simplest way is to click a single time on the profile name which will open a partial view of the Profiles screen as seen below.
-For the 'default' layout only Duplicate and Edit are available.
-For any other layouts or views the Delete option will be included.
+In the 'default' layout only Duplicate is available.
+For other layouts or views the Edit and Delete option will be included.

-Selecting Edit will open the screen fully as previously seen in step 2.
+Selecting Duplicate will open the screen fully as previously seen in step 2.

-When done editing, click Update to return to the screen you started on.
+When done editing, it's recommended that a descriptive name be assigned.
+Clicking Update which returns to the screen you started from.

 Applying a Configuration Profile to an Endpoint